Kathamii/TINF15B4MCJI/docs/Software_Architecture/Software_Architecture_Document.md

 > The Spring Framework is an application framework and inversion of control container for the Java platform.
 The framework's core features can be used by any Java application, but there are extensions for building web applications on top of the Java EE platform.
 Although the framework does not impose any specific programming model, it has become popular in the Java community as an alternative to, replacement for, or even addition to the Enterprise JavaBeans (EJB) model.
 The Spring Framework is open source.
 > > Wikipedia, 29/11/2016

-[This section describes the software requirements and objectives that have some significant impact on the architecture; for example, safety, security, privacy, use of an off-the-shelf product, portability, distribution, and reuse.
-It also captures the special constraints that may apply: design and implementation strategy, development tools, team structure, schedule, legacy code, and so on.]
 ### 4. Use-Case View
 N/A
 #### 4.1	Use-Case Realizations